csmith/KtIrc/README.md

 This happens when the IRC server requests an optional client certificate (for use in SASL auth, usually).
 At present there is no support for client certificates in the networking library used by KtIrc.
-This is tracked upstream in [ktor#641](https://github.com/ktorio/ktor/issues/641).
+This is fixed in the [upstream library](https://github.com/ktorio/ktor/issues/641) and will be included as soon as snapshot builds are available.
 There is no workaround other than using an insecure connection.

 ### KtIrc connects over IPv4 even when host has IPv6